AriKILLER/qr-code-component-main/README-template.md

 First I started with the estructure doing the HTML, then I did the css file to make the style as close as possible to the screenshot.

+Making some div classes to try and find how to make the layout as close as possible to the preview.

+Finding out that when you make a div class, all the elements you use like h1, p, etc...
+You can add style to that by specifing using, for example, if the div class is named qr in my case, you just do .qr h1, and in brackets add the style you want it to have.
+Pretty useful.

 ### Built with